sireum/v2-website/website-sireum/source/def-news.rst

     <li>

-      Scala IDE in Sireum Distro has been updated to 3.0.2
+      <a href="http://scala-ide.org">Scala IDE</a> in Sireum Distro has been updated to 3.0.2

       &nbsp;&nbsp; <span data-livestamp="2013-10-29T00:00:00-0600"></span>